Jenni Dill and Imogen Hewitt

 Judges want to see clarity on objectives, insights and strategy with a clearly executed plan that wows their socks off.

-“You really want to see something that you wish you'd thought of yourself and results that have the potential to move the world in terms of the answer,” Jenni Dill said.
+“You really want to see an answer to the brief you wish you'd thought of yourself, with results that have the potential to move the world,” Jenni Dill said.

 Imogen Hewitt’s judging panel is looking for a couple of really key things.

-“I want to know that you've understood the task at hand and you've been able to crystallize the objectives in a really clear way,” Hewitt said.
+“I want to know that you've understood the task at hand and you've been able to crystallise the objectives in a really clear way,” Hewitt said.

-“I want to know that you are then going to measure those objectives with a framework for measurement that is completely linked to the job that we need to deliver on - that the more technical aspect of it.
+“I want to know that you are then going to measure those objectives with a framework that is completely linked to the technical aspects of the job we need to deliver on.

-“So great clarity around the objectives, really good insight into the task at hand and the brand and the people that this is designed to impact, a really great idea that's innovative, potentially cross channel, that isn't limited or siloed in the way that you're thinking about things, the evidence that you're thinking about delivery, implementation and measurement so that this thing works.
+“So, clarity around the objectives; good insight into the task at hand, the brand and the people that this is designed to impact; and a really great idea that's innovative (potentially cross channel), and isn't limited or siloed.
+Clear evidence that you're thinking about delivery, implementation and measurement.

 Have something to say on this?
 Share your views in the comments section below.
 Or if you have a news story or tip-off, drop us a line at adnews@yaffa.com.au